uscensusbureau/xd.gov/_pages/apply.md

         <div class="section-breadcrumb">Apply to xD</div>
         <h1>Emerging Technology Fellowship</h1>
         <p>
-          We’re looking for purpose-driven technologists and innovators to join this unique fellowship experience with xD.
-The <b>Emerging Technology Fellowship (ETF)</b> recruits the best and brightest technologists with expertise in emerging data technologies to build a better government for everyone.
+          We’re looking for purpose-driven technologists and innovators to join this unique fellowship experience with xD. <strong>The Emerging Technology Fellowship (ETF)</strong> recruits the best and brightest technologists with expertise in emerging data technology trends to build a better government for everyone.
         </p>
         <div class="usa-alert usa-alert--info">
             <div class="usa-alert__body">
-                <h4 class="usa-alert__heading">Applications Now Open</h4>
+                <h4 class="usa-alert__heading">Apply to the Fellowship</h4>
                 <p class="usa-alert__text">
-                    Applications are now being accepted on a rolling basis until filled through <strong>January 15, 2023</strong>.
+                    Applications are being accepted from <strong>November 1st, 2022 - January 15, 2023</strong>.
 See details below.
                 </p>
             </div>
         </div>